IrinaMax/Cohort-analysis-for-Marketing-Data/README.md

 ### Prediction of the Cohort Rate using GLM
 To predict future values based on cohort analysis, we can use various time series forecasting methods or regression models.
 I will use a simple linear regression model to predict future retention rates based on historical cohort data.
 To the show perpose I created here sythetic sample data, in the real world the data have to be cleaned and preprocessed.
 I fit a linear regression model for each combination of product category and state to predict future retention rates for the next 6 month.
-Also I visualize the  prediction and historical Retantion Rate.
+Also I visualize the  prediction and historical Retention Rate.
 This approach gives a basic prediction of future retention rates based on historical trends.
 For more accurate predictions I would consider more sophisticated models and methods such as ARIMA, exponential smoothing, or even machine learning models.

 ![Cohort Rate Forecast GLM](https://github.com/IrinaMax/Cohort-analysis-for-Marketing-Data/assets/16123495/8e5410f4-90bf-49be-8da7-52724ed56c3a)

+### User engagement in Cohort Analysis

 For the script User Ingagement cohort analysis I created the synthetic data  representing user engagement activities and analysis where we can see how engagement changes over time for different cohorts.
 Here Visualisation plot.